minhuiiy/cinema_booking/README.md

-# A simplified Real Movie Booking App 🎬 🍿 built with Flutter, Clean Template, BLoC, REST API, Firebase Auth, and Unit Tests.
+# A simplified Real Movie Booking App 🎬 🍿, Built with Flutter, Clean Template, BLoC, REST API, Firebase Auth, and Unit-Tests.

 > I’ve open-sourced this project to showcase some of my skills and to help early-career Flutter developers grow in their career.
 >